 Acquisition in 2010

-Novelx, incorporated in 2002 and based in Lafayette, California, specializes in the manufacture of low-cost, high-resolution electron beam columns.
-These columns utilize miniaturized modular scanning electron microscope technology, catering to various sectors including commercial, inspection, analysis, lithography, and military applications.
-The company focuses on providing advanced electron beam solutions that enhance precision and efficiency in their respective fields.
+Novelx, established in 2002 and based in Lafayette, California, specializes in manufacturing low-cost, high-resolution electron beam columns.
+These advanced columns utilize miniaturized modular scanning electron microscope technology to serve a variety of sectors, including commercial, inspection, analysis, lithography, and military applications.
+The company's focus on affordability and precision positions it as a key player in the electron beam technology market, catering to diverse needs in both industrial and research environments.

 Varian